trezor/trezor-suite/README.md

 // available methods are addFile, updateFile, downloadTranslationsZip, buildTranslations, exportTranslations,
 ```

-#### mergeMessages(filePattern, outputFilePath)
+#### mergeMessages(filePattern, outputFilePath, allowDuplicates = false)
-Aggregates the default messages that were extracted from the app's React components via the React Intl Babel plugin.
-An error will be thrown if there are messages in different components that use the same `id`.
+Aggregates the default messages that were extracted from the app's React components via the [React Intl Babel plugin](https://github.com/yahoo/babel-plugin-react-intl).
 The result is a flat collection of `translation_key: Object` pairs for the app's default locale.

-- `filePattern`: Pattern used to look for React Intl messages that were extracted via [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl).
+- `filePattern`: Pattern used to look for React Intl messages
 - `outputFilePath`: Path for outputed JSON file
+- `allowDuplicates`: If `false` an error will be thrown if there are messages in different components that use the same `id`

 #### buildCSV(inputFilePath, outputFilePath, languages)